-Regardless of the specific type, once the definition points and height are determined. you click the can Calculations button to view the results the various calculated staircase for parameters, such as the step and the vertical stair surface, the number of stairs etc. In the lower left part of the window, there are some useful indications (b, h and 2h+b) showing the good compliance of the stair (boxes ticked).
+Regardless of the specific type, once the definition points and height are determined. click the you can Calculations button to view the results the various calculated staircase parameters, such as the step and the vertical stair surface, the number of stairs etc. In the lower left part of the window, there are some useful indications (b, h and 2h+b) showing the good compliance of the stair (boxes ticked).